SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 |Logistic Regression|Default|Customer + Contact + Contextual|Drop variables with very low coefficient values|0.803|
 |Logistic Regression|Default|Customer + Contact + Contextual|Drop variables with very low coefficient values, Polynomial transformation to detect interaction|0.805|
 |Logistic Regression|Variable Section of 20 variables, Penalty = L2, C = 100|Customer + Contact + Contextual|Drop variables with very low coefficient values|0.803|

+##Evaluation

+Logistic regression performed better than the other models in terms of the higher performance metrics and shorter runtimes.
+Even though we improved the AUC from 0.647 to 0.805, more research is required to further enhance the model's predictive power.

+The following customers are more likely to accept the offer compared with the other segments of the population:
+- Did not default on their prior credit obligations.
+- Students and retired
+- Older prospects
+- Single
+- Customers who are admin and work at services

+The economic environment is also a factor in the customer behavior.
+During an economic downturn, prospects have less appetite to open a term deposit account.

+# Deployment

+Our recommendations for next steps are summarized as follows:
+- The model may benefit from further research on the variable selection criteria.
+A more thorough analysis should be done to eliminate the non-palatable and autocorrelated variables from the dataset.

+- The bank may be contacted and asked if we could get the campaign date for each record dataset.
+This level of detail will help us better understand if some marketing campaigns have yielded more favorable subscription rates.
+Data for Some campaigns that are not relevant anymore may be excluded from model development.

+- A cost-benefit analysis (cost of contacting a customer vs. profit of a booked account) may be done to associate the performance metrics with the $ values.

+You can find the Jupyter notebook in this location: https://github.com/SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/blob/main/prompt_III_SunaHafizogullari.ipynb